Pressure & Flow Rate Calculator

 To help our users choose the right instrument, Fluigent has designed a flow rate calculator to estimate the resistance of most microfluidic setups.
-Users will determine which pressure range to work with and the recommended microfluidic pump by detailing their setup below.
+Users can determine which pressure range to work with and the recommended microfluidic pump by detailing their setup below.

 Select the design matching the microfluidic chip used in the experiment.
 If no chip design is appropriate, please select the closest according to the number of sections.

 Control Type & Unit

 Select the type of control applied to the microfluidic experiment, flow rate or pressure, and the units to display the entry and results in.
 Enter the dynamic viscosity of the fluid used in the microfluidic experiment.
-Note that water (at 20°C) dynamic viscosity is 1 mPas.s.
+Note that the dynamic viscosity of water (at 20°C) is 1 mPa-s.

-Enter the chip channel dimensions in the Flow Rate Calculator..
-Each microchip design has a different section number.
-Use the channel identification (letters from a to e) in the SETUP TYPE panel above to match the chip section accordingly.
-The resistance is calculated for each channel section of the chip.
+Enter the chip channel dimensions in the Flow Rate Calculator.
+Each microchip design has a different number of sections.
+Use the channel identification letters (a to e) in the SETUP TYPE panel above to identify each channel section for use in the calculator.
+The resistance is then calculated for each channel section on the chip.

-Enter the tube dimensions and each section length.
-Tubing may be from or to the chip, refer to the introductory image for explanation.
+Enter the tubing dimensions and the length of each section.
+Tubing may be from or to the chip; refer to the introductory image for explanation.
 Use the flow inlet and outlet identification numbers (from 1 to 4) in the SETUP TYPE panel above to identify the tubing section for use in the calculator.
-The resistance is calculated by the Flow Rate Calculator for each tube section of the setup.
+The resistance is then calculated by the Flow Rate Calculator for each tube section in the setup.

 Depending on the control type selected above, enter the pressure or flow rate values for each tubing or microchip channel.
 The flow rate or the pressure is calculated and displayed.
 Refer to the SETUP TYPE panel to identify the tubing or microchannel section.